Reltroner/reltroner-studio/content/blog/fiction-summons-reality.md

 Traditionally, fiction imitates life (mimesis).
 However, under Astralis Lens Protocol, we observe a **reverse-mimesis effect**: where fictional narratives create memetic resonance strong enough to alter the field of probability and manifest elements into reality.

 > *"When enough sentient minds believe in an impossibility—it becomes a statistical pressure point in the quantum potential stream."*
-> — Dr. Westley Watson, Dept. of Fictional Mechanics
+> — Dr. Westley Watson, Depcutland. of Fictional Mechanics

 ---